Commentary: Is stagflation returning in 2022?

 Even as government policies suppressed supply, governments stimulated demand for goods and services by printing and distributing massive amounts of borrowed money.
 Throughout the pandemic, the Federal Reserve purchased over $3.2 trillion of federal debt.
 Our central bank also nearly doubled its stake in mortgage backed securities (MBSs), purchasing more than $1.2 trillion and pumping up housing costs in the process.

 As the central bank purchased these and other assets from investors, investors funneled those newly minted dollars into other assets.
-This gusher of cash helped push overall stock market capitalization 45 percent above pre-pandemic levels, even though economic output barely budged (up just 1.4 percent).
+This gusher of cash helped push overall stock market capitalization 45% above pre-pandemic levels, even though economic output barely budged.

 Asset price inflation has allowed large investors to exit the crisis far better off than before, but non- and small-investor families are finding it harder to make ends meet as prices rise.
 At their last meeting, Federal Reserve board members appeared to recognize that their actions are partly to blame for this inflation.
 They suggested the Fed may need to reduce the size of its balance sheet: in other words, soak up some of the many dollars printed during the prior two years.